rubyguides

 The observer pattern is a design pattern where an object (the subject) maintains a list of dependent objects (observers) and notifies them automatically of any state changes.
-It’s one of the classic Gang of Four patterns and shows up constantly in Ruby code — often without you noticing.
+It is one of the classic Gang of Four patterns and shows up constantly in Ruby code, often without you noticing.

-In this guide you’ll learn how the pattern works, how Ruby’s standard library implements it, how to roll your own, and when to reach for alternatives like ActiveSupport::Notifications.
+This guide shows how the pattern works in Ruby, how the standard library implements it, how to roll your own version, and when an event system like ActiveSupport::Notifications is the better fit.

 Imagine you have a Newsletter class that sends emails when new articles are published.
 Later you add analytics tracking.
 Then you add a search indexer.
 Each new feature adds more responsibility to the same class, and every caller site needs to know about all the downstream effects.